Dear Mr. Moonves,

 You could have had that, too.
 Something fresh, not tired – something that promised “an abundance of hope” or at least a lengthy springtime of newness against a competition nearly moribund with factory-esque sameness.

-You know, just because I’m some housewife on Long Island doesn’t mean I don’t know anything.
+You know, just because I’m some blogger on Long Island doesn’t mean I don’t know anything.
 You should step outside your insulated little Upper West Side conclave sometime and talk to the “real” people toward whom you are supposedly trying to sell your programming.
 What you would be hearing is not, “oh, Gawd, Katie Couric reading the nightly news, I’m so excited I could pee myself!”
 You’d be hearing, “who else you got, warming up in the wings?
 Got anything, anyone NEW?
 Hello, we’re BORED over here!”

 Unless of course – as I’ve long suspected – you’re not actually gearing your programming toward us “ordinary viewers” at all, but toward your friends in the industry and in politics and the academy.

-In which case, the hell with ya.
+In which case, to hell with ya.
 Me and my good advice will go elsewhere.
 And not – as you, in you in your knee-jerk, stereotyping way might think – to your hyper-active, negative-attention-seeking cousins and their bubble-lipped, mud-wrestling-babe anchors on FOX News.
 No, we’ll just go away.
 Far, far away.
 Into the blogosphere into which you cannot ever fully follow.
 Merry Christmas.

 Miss ya, Moonves!
 Mean it!